DronG / Shutterstock.com

 Fresh submarine sandwich with ham, cheese, bacon, tomatoes, cucumbers, lettuce and onions on wooden cutting board

-In Italy, sandwiches are generally not like the overfilled stuffed sandwiches that require two hands and a plate to eat.
+In Italy, sandwiches are generally not like these overfilled stuffed sandwiches that require two hands and a plate to eat.
 Instead, most places sell a simpler version with prosciutto and cheese on Italian ciabatta bread or between two pieces of focaccia.
-If you are a fan of “The Bear” and want to try the famous Italian beef sub sandwich, you need to get to Chicago not Italy.

 Chicken Parmesan

-I am sorry to break the news, but everyone’s favorite breaded chicken cutlet covered in sauce and melted cheese is not Italian.
+We are sorry to break the news, but everyone's favorite breaded chicken cutlet covered in sauce and melted cheese is not Italian.
 Instead, it is a take on the Sicilian dish melanzane alla parmigiana or eggplant parmesan.
 In Sicily, eggplant parmesan is made with slices of fried eggplant layers between tangy red sauce and melted cheese.
 Some versions add ricotta, too.

 But this original dish never had meat partly because the meat was expensive, and most Sicilians could not afford it.
 When the recipe came to the U.S. via Italian immigrants, meat was more widely available and accessible, and the dish was transformed into chicken parmesan and even veal parmesan.
 However, you won't find this heavier version anywhere in Italy.